open-cogsci/osdoc/content/pages/manual/python/about.md

 ### A single Python workspace

 All Python code is executed in a single Python workspace.
-This means that variables that have been defined in one `inline_script` are accessible in all other `inline_script`s, as well as in Python statements that are embedded in run-if statements and text strings.
+This means that variables that have been defined in one INLINE_SCRIPT are accessible in all other INLINE_SCRIPTs, as well as in Python statements that are embedded in run-if statements and text strings.
 The same principle applies to modules: once `import`ed, they are available everywhere.

-For example, you can simply construct the `canvas` in one `inline_script` ...
+For example, you can simply construct the `canvas` in one INLINE_SCRIPT ...

 ~~~ .python
 my_canvas = canvas()
 my_canvas.fixdot()
 ~~~

-... and show it in another `inline_script` ...
+... and show it in another INLINE_SCRIPT ...

 ~~~ .python
 my_canvas.show()